TosbackCgusBridge-Bot/CGUs-versions/Geico/Privacy Policy.md

 This summary tells you the basics of our privacy commitment to you-how we collect and use your information, how we protect it, and who can see it.
 You should read the entire privacy policy below for full details.

-*   We obtain personal information from you directly, from your transactions with us, and from third parties such as state motor vehicle departments.
+*   We obtain information from you directly, from your transactions with us, and from third parties such as state motor vehicle departments.
-*   We do not collect personally-identifying information from you when you visit our Web site or online services unless you affirmatively provide it to us.
-*   We do not allow third parties to collect personally-identifying information from your computer or mobile device when you visit our Web site or use our online services.
 *   We do not and will not sell your personal information.
-*   Any third parties who perform services for us are required to safeguard any customer information and may only use it regarding performing those services.
+*   Any third parties who perform services for us are required to safeguard any personal information that they process on our behalf and may only use it to perform those services.
-*   We extensively secure and limit access to your information.
+*   We use technical and organizational measures to secure and limit access to your information.
-*   We protect information about potential, current, and former policyholders.

 THE INFORMATION WE COLLECT